jckuester/awsweeper/README.md

 ## Supported resources

-Here is list of [all the various types of resources you can create within AWS](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)
+Here is list of [all the various types of resources you can create within AWS](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).
-(note that we use [Terraform types](https://www.terraform.io/docs/providers/aws/index.html) as identifiers for resources tpyes in the yaml configuration).
 AWSweeper can currently delete many but not all of the existing resource types:

 - aws_autoscaling_group
 - aws_cloudformation_stack